friends-of-presta/security-advisories/_posts/2023-05-11-possearchproducts.md

 * Obtain admin access
 * Remove data from the associated PrestaShop
 * Copy/paste data from sensitive tables to FRONT to exposed tokens and unlock admins's ajax scripts
-* Rewrite SMTP settings for hijacked emails
+* Rewrite SMTP settings to hijack emails

 ## Proof of concept